jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 8. You'll see a green box with a link to the story page.
 Click the link to open the page, then the Edit tab.
 You'll want to add a Category, Tag, and/or Related Program, which add the story to the category, tag, or program page.
 9. Hit Publish and you're done.

+###Finding stories from PMP Partner websites

+Instead of starting with a search for PMP content in Core Publisher, you might begin by finding stories you want on PMP partner websites, like Marketplace, PRI, and NPR.
+Then do your search using part or all of the story headline.

 ### Options for fine-tuning your search

 * To search just titles, you can enter title:election.